Viola rafinesquei: Phenology

 V. rafinesquii is a winter annual, as it germinates in the fall, is vegetative in the winter, and produces seeds in the spring.
 V. rafinesquii is dimorphic and possesses cosexual flowers, allowing them to engage in both cross-pollination and self-pollination.
 Initially, chasmogamous flowers are produced, and cleistogamy is displayed later in the spring.
-This allows for both genetic diversity and reproductive assurance.
+This opens the possibility for both genetic diversity and reproductive assurance.
 Cleistogamous flowers differ physically from their chasmogamous counterparts in the reduction of four anthers.
 This also distinguishes V. rafinesquii from other flowers in the Viola genus whose cleistogamous flowers have a reduction of three anthers.
 Fruit from the chasmogamous flowers is produced beginning in March, and fruit from the cleistogamous flowers is produced later in May.
-V. rafinesquii seeds enter a stage of relative dormancy, where germination is prevented until the seed experiences certain environmental conditions, 1-2 months after a short period of primary dormancy, the lack of germination that occurs following dispersal.
+V. rafinesquii seeds enter a stage of relative dormancy, where germination is prevented until the seed experiences certain environmental conditions, 1–2 months after a short period of primary dormancy, or the germination delay that occurs following dispersal.
 Once in this stage, the seeds germinate in response to low temperatures, but as time progresses, the seeds exit this period of dormancy.
 The seeds are then able to germinate in a wider range of environmental conditions, specifically higher temperatures.

 Myrmecochory

-Ants and flowers from the Violaceae family engage in a mutualistic relationship, known as myrmecochory, in which ants disperse seeds of violets in return for nutrients supplied by the flower seed in the form of an elaiosome.
+Ants and flowers from the Violaceae family engage in a mutualistic relationship, known as myrmecochory, in which ants disperse seeds in return for nutrients supplied by the flower seed in the form of an elaiosome.
 This dispersal allows for the relocation of seeds to environments that may be better suited for survival and promotes outcrossing.
 V. rafinesquii experience seed removal by ants less frequently than other species in the viola genus.
 This could be due to the smaller size of their seeds, or a decreased need for ant removal due to other dispersal methods.